Dojo Review: Fast Transfers But Is It Worth It?

 Here’s what we looked at:

-• Hardware: we looked at the size, weight, and portability, of the card machines they offer, and assessed their connectivity, interface, receipt printing, and battery life.
+• Hardware: We looked at the size, weight, and portability of the card machines they offer, and assessed their connectivity, interface, receipt printing, and battery life.

-• Software: we tallied up how many payment types and methods each provider accepts, looked at payout times, reporting and security features, EPOS functionality, and what systems it integrates with.
+• Software: We tallied up how many payment types and methods each provider accepts, looked at payout times, reporting and security features, EPOS functionality, and what systems they integrate with.

-• Pricing: we compared monthly fees, card machine costs, transaction fees and contract lengths against the features of each payment services provider, to determine the value for money of each.
+• Pricing: We compared monthly fees, card machine costs, transaction fees and contract lengths against the features of each payment services provider, to determine the value for money of each.

-• Ease of use: we had several different average users test each card machine and payment processing system to see how intuitive each one was to use, and how quickly everyday tasks could be completed.
+• Ease of use: We had several different average users test each card machine and payment processing system to see how intuitive each one was to use, and how quickly everyday tasks could be completed.

-• Help and support: we assessed providers based on how many different channels of support they offered, and how available and responsive the support team was.
+• Help and support: We assessed providers based on how many different channels of support they offered, and how available and responsive the support team was.

-We then gave each provider an overall score based on how well they faired in the above assessment categories.
+We then gave each provider an overall score based on how well they fared in the above assessment categories.

 If you want to compare other providers to Dojo, you can use our free quote-finding tool.
 We will match you up with trusted payment providers based on your business specifications, who will then contact you with obligation-free price quotes.
-This should help you to find the best deal for your exact needs.
+This should help you find the best deal for your exact needs.

 Our site is reader-supported.
 Some featured providers are our partners, so we may earn a commission if you make a purchase through our site.
 This is at no extra cost to our readers, and this doesn’t affect the independence of our reviews.
 Whether or not we have a partnership with a company does not affect our rating and review of the service.